 Measuring Sales Compensation Metrics

-Of course, these compensation actions are nothing without proper metrics, measurements with an approriate pay mix.
+Of course, these compensation actions are nothing without proper metrics, measurements with an appropriate pay mix.

 To track how well an incentive is contributing toward your goals, sales comp managers rely on sales commission management software that integrates sales data and company metrics.